Prominent Australian artist transforms Hollywood home into white fantasy forest

 “My work draws from pop culture and childhood references, with materiality and spatial influences from art history, interior design and architecture.
 At its centre my work explores the ideas of cultural, material and historical memory and loss.”

-Temin currently balances her time between her art practice, overseas commitments and her role as interim Head of Fine Art at Monash University, placing her in a critical vantage point to observe the changes within the Australian art scene.
+Temin currently balances her time between her art practice, overseas commitments and her role as Head of Fine Art at Monash University, placing her in a critical vantage point to observe the changes within the Australian art scene.

 “Australian artists utilise ideas and technologies from a myriad of industries and philosophies, to create works that address issues of gender, race and colonialism.
 I am particularly interested in social inclusion, and of artists exploring themes such as cultural identity and gender” said Temin.